Cricket-Penpix of England's Ashes squad

 Right-arm pace bowler

-One more wicket will put Anderson ahead of Fred Trueman in the all-time England list and the best swing bowler in the world deserves to be mentioned in the same breath as the first man to take 300 test victims.

-Anderson never possessed Trueman's raw pace but he has refined his skills to such an extent that he is an equal master of conventional outswing while also adding the modern art of reverse swing.
+England's second highest wicket-taker all-time behind all-rounder Ian Botham and the best swing bowler in the world, Anderson has refined his skills to such an extent that he is an equal master of conventional outswing while also adding the modern art of reverse swing.

 Well fancy that: Anderson became the first cricketer to appear naked in Britain's biggest-selling gay magazine when he posed for Attitude in 2010.